The Woks of Life Family Cooking Competition! - The Woks of Life

 Shrimp with Lobster Sauce: Another well-executed dish from cousin Debbie!
 You can’t go wrong with the classics, but would it be enough to win the competition?

-Oyster Sauce Baked Chicken Wings & Drums: Our cousin Cathy literally picked the first recipe she found on the day of, which happened to be these wings.
-Luckily, she made a huge pan of drumsticks to feed the crowd.
+Oyster Sauce Baked Chicken Wings & Drums: Our cousin Cynthia (Jorge’s wife) and Cathy literally picked the first recipe they found on the day of, which happened to be these Oyster sauce chicken wings.
+Luckily, Cathy used the recipe to make a huge pan of drumsticks to feed the crowd.
 The substitution was just as good as the original.

 Steamed Pork Buns (Baozi): We’re not sure who made these (we think Brianna, cousin Jorge’s daughter), but they were a bold choice for this competitive forum with a tricky wrapper and a tricky filling.